Illinois Compiled Statutes

 (a) An Illinois-licensed advanced practice registered nurse certified as a nurse practitioner, nurse midwife, or clinical nurse specialist shall be deemed by law to possess the ability to practice without a written collaborative agreement as set forth in this Section.

-(b) An advanced practice registered nurse certified as a nurse midwife, clinical nurse specialist, or nurse practitioner who files with the Department a notarized attestation of completion of at least 250 hours of continuing education or training and at least 4,000 hours of clinical experience after first attaining national certification shall not require a written collaborative agreement, except as specified in subsection (c).
+(b) An advanced practice registered nurse certified as a nurse midwife, clinical nurse specialist, or nurse practitioner who files with the Department a notarized attestation of completion of at least 250 hours of continuing education or training and at least 4,000 hours of clinical experience after first attaining national certification shall not require a written collaborative agreement.
 Documentation of successful completion shall be provided to the Department upon request.

 Continuing education or training hours required by subsection (b) shall be in the advanced practice registered nurse's area of certification as set forth by Department rule.

 The clinical experience must be in the advanced practice registered nurse's area of certification.
 The clinical experience shall be in collaboration with a physician or physicians.
-Completion of the clinical experience must be attested to by the collaborating physician or physicians and the advanced practice registered nurse.
+Completion of the clinical experience must be attested to by the collaborating physician or physicians or employer and the advanced practice registered nurse.
+If the collaborating physician or physicians or employer is unable to attest to the completion of the clinical experience, the Department may accept other evidence of clinical experience as established by rule.

 (c) The scope of practice of an advanced practice registered nurse with full practice authority includes: